 Hiking Qingcheng Back Mountain: A Day Trip From Chengdu

-If you’re looking for a day trip away from the city of Chengdu, then Qingcheng Back Mountain is the perfect spot.
-It’s easy to get to, not too far from Chengdu proper, and the hike is perfectly doable within a day.
-You can even pair with hiking the famous Mount Emei, also located in Sichuan Province.
-It's also not far from Spicy Chongqing, another place worth checking out.
+If you're looking for more things to do, you can pair this with a Chengdu trip, and hike the famous Mount Emei, also located in Sichuan Province.
+It's also not far from Spicy Chongqing, another place I highly recommend checking out.

 Beautiful bridges over running water at Qingchengshan, Sichuan province, China